Formula-9/TJA-Player-Vita/README.md

 ### Updates
 ***02/05/2019:*** All header data is now read.
 However, while testing on a folder containing more than 300 TJA files, I've noticed that files using non-ANSI encodings (Shift-JIS, UTF formats) tend to have Japanese characters read as *[mojibake][1]*.
-I'll be working on fixing this issue as part of the next commit.

 ### Notes
 In its current state, this application is not playable yet.
 At best, by modifying the code, you could log all the TJA